philippe-lemaire/cairn-eo/cairn-srd.md

 - 1 is always a success, 20 is always a failure.

 **HIT PROTECTION**
-**HP** indicates a PC's ability to avoid getting hurt.
+**HP** indicates a Ludantaj Karacteroj's ability to avoid getting hurt.
 It is lost during combat & recovered after a few moment's rest.

 **INVENTORY**
-PCs have 10 inventory slots: four on their body and six in their backpack (which acts as a sleeping bag if emptied).
+Ludantaj Karakteroj have 10 inventory slots: four on their body and six in their backpack (which acts as a sleeping bag if emptied).
 Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

-Filling all ten item slots reduces a PC to 0 HP.
-PCs cannot carry more than their inventory allows, though carts & horses may provide an increase in slots.
+Filling all ten item slots reduces a Ludantaj Karacteroj to 0 HP.
+Ludantaj Karakteroj cannot carry more than their inventory allows, though carts & horses may provide an increase in slots.

 **DEPRIVATION**
-**Deprived** PCs cannot recover HP.
+**Deprived** Ludantaj Karakteroj cannot recover HP.
 If deprived for more than a day,they add a **Fatigue** to inventory.
 Fatigue occupies one slot and lasts until they can recover in safety.
 This effect is cumulative.

 **HEALING**
 A moment's rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.

 **SPELLBOOKS**
 Spellbooks contain a single spell and take up one item slot.
 Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
-Casting a spell adds **Fatigue** to the PC's inventory.
+Casting a spell adds **Fatigue** to the Ludantaj Karacteroj's inventory.

-Given time and safety, PCs can enhance a spell without any additional cost.
+Given time and safety, Ludantaj Karakteroj can enhance a spell without any additional cost.
 If they are deprived or in danger, a VOL save may be required to avoid terrible consequences.

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's HP.